 Dominated by the sea cliffs at Gribun, Inch Kenneth occupies a truly quintessential Hebridean setting.
-Only one mile in length and half that distance at its widest, the island provides easy walking surrounded by some of the most heart-stirring scenery on the Isle of Mull.
+Only one mile in length and half that distance at its widest, the island provides easy walking.

 Composed of sedimentary conglomerates and limestones, Inch Kenneth is a fertile oasis amidst the volcanic lava flows that predominate much of Mull’s landscapes.
 The island’s fine, sandy soil promotes flower-rich grassland in Spring and Summer, while providing nourishment for a 200-strong herd of Barnacle Geese that arrive each Autumn from breeding grounds in Greenland.

-Inch Kenneth was the home of the song writer and philanthropist, Sir Harold Bolton, who wrote the lyrics to the ‘Skye Boat Song’, the island became infamous during the Second World War due to its connection with the Mitford family, a minor aristocratic English family, who bought the island in 1938.
+Inch Kenneth was the home of the song writer and philanthropist, Sir Harold Bolton.
+Bolton wrote the lyrics to the ‘Skye Boat Song’.
+The island became infamous during the Second World War due to its connection with the Mitford family, who bought the island in 1938.